 Fidelity Managing Director of Research Lisa Emsbo-Mattingly believes investors need to account for risks from both inflation and deflation.
 "The long-term ramifications of extraordinary policies are highly uncertain, but we see a rising probability of an unprecedented regime shift in economic growth, inflation, or both," she says.

-Lars Schuster, Institutional Portfolio Manager with Strategic Advisers LLC says, "For now, we have very few concerns of inflation being a near-term concern for the economy, due to the drop in demand for goods and services.
+Lars Schuster, Institutional Portfolio Manager with Strategic Advisers LLC says, “I would expect to see an increase in year-over-year inflation in the coming month or so.
+Some of that will reflect the very low inflation we experienced in spring 2020, as the economy shut down.
+In spite of this, I have very few concerns of inflation being a near-term concern for the economy because wage growth is low.
 But the potential long-term impact on inflation will be an area of focus as we emerge from the pandemic."

 How low for how long?